 And while it’s much smaller than a bass guitar, it’s still pretty big compared to most ukuleles.

-Typical bass ukuleles range from 30-32″ in length, which is comparable to a standard baritone ukulele.
+Typical bass ukuleles range from 30-32″ in length, which is comparable in size to a standard baritone ukulele.

-Depending on their body type (hollowbody or solidbody)…
+Depending on the body type of the bass ukulele (either hollowbody or solidbody)…

 - a giant ukulele, or